your adventure in

 2

-Courses used to meet the U.S. Diversity and International Perspectives requirements can also be used to fulfill general education requirements.
+Courses used to meet the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives requirements can also be used to fulfill general education requirements.

 3